dart-lang/site-www/src/_guides/language/concurrency/index.md

 * Maybe:
   * Add a new macro & style for flutter notes?
   * Add the following text somewhere in this page (or in the FAQ):
-    * Sometimes Dart is called a _single-threaded language._
     * Dart code executes in a predictable sequence that can’t be interrupted by other Dart code.
   * Add a figure up high in the doc? (if so, what?)
 {% endcomment %}